Banner Banner

 Francisco Pereira

-A central goal in the cognitive sciences is the development of computational models of mental representations of object concepts.
-In this paper we introduce Variational Interpretable Concept Embeddings (VICE), an approximate Bayesian method for learning interpretable object concept embeddings from human behavior in an odd-one-out triplet task.
-We use variational inference to obtain a sparse, non-negative solution with uncertainty estimates about each embedding value.
-We exploit these estimates to automatically select the dimensions that explain the data.
-We introduce a PAC learning bound for VICE that can be used to estimate generalization performance or determine a sufficient sample size for different experimental designs.
-VICE rivals or outperforms its predecessor, SPoSE, at predicting human behavior in a triplet task.
-VICE object representations are substantially more reproducible and consistent across different random initializations.
+A central goal in the cognitive sciences is the development of numerical models for mental representations of object concepts.
+This paper introduces Variational Interpretable Concept Embeddings (VICE), an approximate Bayesian method for embedding object concepts in a vector space using data collected from humans in a triplet odd-one-out task.
+VICE uses variational inference to obtain sparse, non-negative representations of object concepts with uncertainty estimates for the embedding values.
+These estimates are used to automatically select the dimensions that best explain the data.
+We derive a PAC learning bound for VICE that can be used to estimate generalization performance or determine a sufficient sample size for experimental design.
+VICE rivals or outperforms its predecessor, SPoSE, at predicting human behavior in the triplet odd-one-out task.
+Furthermore, VICE's object representations are more reproducible and consistent across random initializations, highlighting the unique advantage of using VICE for deriving interpretable embeddings from human behavior.